Samsonvale, Queensland: History

-In 1918 the Dayboro railway line reached Samford with the Samford railway station opening on 1 July 1918; the line would finally reach its terminus at Dayboro railway station on 25 September 1920.
-In 1955 the line closed from Ferny Grove to Dayboro, closing the Samford railway station.
+In 1918, the Dayboro railway line reached Samford with the Samford railway station opening on 1 July 1918; the line would finally reach its terminus at Dayboro railway station on 25 September 1920.
+In 1955, the line closed from Ferny Grove to Dayboro, closing the Samford railway station.
 The remaining Ferny Grove railway line is now only a passenger service within the City of Brisbane with Ferny Grove railway station being the closest rail connection from Samford.

-A little over one hundred years later, the district's farming families were once again be forced from their farms, this time to allow for the construction of the North Pine Dam.

-For the first half of the last Century Samsonvale was predominantly a dairy farming community centered on a station on the Dayboro railway line.
+Samsonvale was predominantly a dairy farming community centred on a station on the Dayboro railway line.

-The construction of the North Pine Dam and the flooding of Lake Samsonvale in the 1970s caused a series of forced resumptions of family farms.
-The flooding of the Lake also closed the Presbyterian Church, community hall, and post office.
+The North Pine Dam was built between 1968 and 1974 and required the resumption of 105 family homes.
+The flooding of the impoundment, Lake Samsonvale, also closed the Presbyterian Church, community hall, and post office.